Europe Self-Storage Market - Growth, Trends, and Forecasts (2020 - 2025)

 Business Storage Expected to Gain Market Popularity

 Although self-storage was originally intended for personal storage, businesses have slowly realized the importance of self-storage facilitates.
-Currently, businesses account for close to 30% of all self-storage tenants, according to the Self Storage Association.
+According to the Self Storage Association, businesses account for close to 30% of all self-storage tenants.

-For instance, Safestore, a key vendor in the UK self-storage market, revealed that some stores have reported that up to 60% of their self-storage units are being used by small- and medium-sized businesses.
+Safestore, a key vendor in the UK self-storage market, revealed that some stores have reported that small- and medium-sized businesses use up to 60% of their self-storage units.
 Businesses operating in the e-commerce marketplace, construction companies, etc., have predominantly been using self-storage spaces.

 To understand key trends, Download Sample Report